Rishthegreat/Notes/School/Spanish-American War.md

 			- In 1970, the US dug out the ship and found out that Spain was correct
 	- Spain did not want to fight the US because they were a fading empire
 - Theodore Roosevelt - Assistant Secretary of the Navy in the McKinley administration
-	- He was a Republican and American national many other Republicans along with him critizied McKinley
+	- He was a Republican and American nationalist and many other Republicans and jingoes along with him critizied McKinley for being too slow to react to this
+	- He is very unapologetic about this and believed in American imperialism
+- After all this pressure -
+	- McKinley anncounced the Declaration of War on April 11, 1898
+		- End bloodshed, starvation and miseries in Cuba
+		- P